pankajkarman/pankajkarman.github.io/pages/projects.md

 	7. [Causal Network Analysis](https://www.nature.com/articles/s41467-019-10105-3) of tropospheric ozone.
 	8. [Radiative forcing calculaton using RRTMG](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008JD009944).

-- [land-use-land-cover-classification](https://github.com/pankajkarman/land-use-land-cover-classification): A collection of python scripts to perform LULC analysis using satellite remote sensing data using random forest and SVM classifiers.
+- [Land Use Land Cover (LULC) classification](https://github.com/pankajkarman/land-use-land-cover-classification): A collection of python scripts to perform LULC analysis using satellite remote sensing data using random forest and SVM classifiers.
 Since a journal paper is in preparation based on the methods implemented in this repository, repository will be made public after the puplication of paper.
 These scripts include functions for data preprocessing:
 	1. False color composite (FCC) creation.
 	1. Digital Number (DN) conversion to Top of Atmosphere (TOA) Reflectance.
 	1. Atmospheric correction using Dark Object Subtraction (DOS).